Resources

 Should I Have a Military Clause in My Lease?

-One of the most frequently searched topics on MilitaryByOwner is the military clause, for good reason.
-At best, the term military clause is confusing; at worst, it perpetuates inaccurate information from military service days long ago.
+One of the most frequently searched topics on MilitaryByOwner is the military clause, and for good reason.
+At best, the term “military clause” is confusing; at worst, it perpetuates inaccurate information from military service days long past.

-To get a head start on understanding why or why not you would need a military clause in your lease, let’s review what the military clause accomplishes and how it is different from the Servicemembers Civil Relief Act (SCRA).
+To get a head start on deciphering why or why not you would need a military clause in your lease, you’ll first need to learn about the Servicemembers Civil Relief Act (SCRA).
+This knowledge will help you understand what the military clause can actually do for you.

 Take a look at this short video, and then read on!

 The SCRA is a federal law.
-It was enacted in 2003 to lawfully protect servicemembers (and dependents) who must break their lease to continue to serve.
-More specifically, the SCRA is intended to help relieve the stress associated with civil obligations for all active duty servicemembers, reservists, and National Guard members while on active duty.
+It was enacted in 2003 to legally protect service members (and their dependents) who must break their lease to continue serving.
+More specifically, the SCRA is designed to help alleviate the stress associated with civil obligations for all active-duty service members, reservists, and National Guard members while they’re on active duty.

 Under the SCRA, you may terminate, without penalty, residential and business leases that you entered before joining the military.
-You may also terminate leases entered into while in military service if you receive orders to deploy for a period of at least 90 days or orders for a permanent change of station (PCS).
+It also provides for the termination of a lease entered into while in military service if you receive orders to deploy for a period of at least 90 days or orders for a permanent change of station (PCS).

 However, to legally break your lease, you can’t simply show your orders and move out when you choose.
 Termination becomes effective on the last day of the month following the month in which proper notice is delivered.

-For example, if the lease requires a yearly rental and you provide proper notice to your landlord on July 15th, your effective termination date would be August 31st, and you would need to pay rent through that date.
+For example, if the lease requires a yearly rental and you provide proper notice to your landlord on July 15th, your effective termination date would be August 31st.
+You would then need to pay rent through that date.
 Here’s the entire list of what is required by the SCRA to break your lease legally.

-- A written notice of your intent to vacate due to military orders
+1. A written notice of your intent to vacate due to military orders.

-- A copy of your official military orders
+2. A copy of your official military orders.

-- Full payment of rent for the month in which you give notice
+3. Full payment of rent for the month in which you give notice.

 What if your landlord ignores your rights under the SCRA?

-If the legal assistance office cannot resolve the complaint, it may choose to forward the complaint to the DOJ.
-The DOJ then will review the matter to determine whether more action is appropriate.
+If the legal assistance office cannot resolve the complaint, it may refer the complaint to the DOJ.
+The DOJ will then review the matter to determine whether more action is appropriate.

 What is a military clause?